Information barriers in Microsoft Teams

 Here's an example that shows the chat is disabled.

-Group chat - If communication from one user to the group is no longer allowed (for example, if a user changes jobs), the user along with the other users who violate the policy may be removed from group chat and further communication with the group will not be allowed.
-The user can still see old conversations (read-only), but won't be able to see or participate in any new conversations with the group.
-If the new or changed policy preventing communication is applied to more than one user, the users who are affected by the policy may be removed from group chat.
+Group chat: If communication from one user to a group is no longer allowed (for example, because a user changed jobs), the user—along with the other users whose participation violates the policy—may be removed from group chat, and further communication with the group won't be allowed.
+The user can still see old conversations, but won't be able to see or participate in any new conversations with the group.
+If the new or changed policy that prevents communication is applied to more than one user, the users who are affected by the policy may be removed from group chat.
 They can still see old conversations.

 In this example, Enrico moved to a different department within the organization and is removed from the group chat.

 Enrico can no longer send messages to the group chat.

 Team: Any users who have been removed from the group are removed from the team and won't be able to see or participate in existing or new conversations.

 Scenario: A user in an existing chat becomes blocked

 Currently, users experience the following scenarios if an IB policy blocks another user: